mdn/content/files/en-us/web/manifest/icons/index.md

     - `monochrome`
       - : Indicates that the icon is intended to be used as a monochrome icon with a solid fill.
 With this value, a browser discards the color information in the icon and uses only the alpha channel as a mask over any solid fill.
     - `maskable`
-      - : Indicates that the icon is designed with icon masks and safe zone in mind, such that any part of the image outside the safe zone can be ignored and masked away by a browser.
+      - : Indicates that the icon is designed with icon masks and safe zone in mind, such that any part of the image outside the safe zone can be ignored and masked away.
     - `any`
       - : Indicates that the icon can be used in any context.
 This is the default value.